-Welcome to Tarragona where the warm waters of the Mediterranean meet rich Roman history.
+Welcome to Tarragona, Spain where the warm waters of the Mediterranean meet rich Roman history.

 Tarragona’s calling card is its clutch of first-rate Roman ruins, earning it coveted UNESCO World Heritage site status.
 But this vibrant port city is so much more than this.

 With its grand plazas, narrow medieval streets and show-stopping cathedral, its Old Town (Part Alta) is made for wandering.
 Throw into the mix sandy beaches that stretch for miles and fantastic places to linger over freshly grilled seafood and you have a perfect short-break destination in one of Spain’s most appealing cities.

 Discover all these and more fabulous things to do in Tarragona.